WHAT A COSTLY ASSUMPTION!

 44 but supposing Him to have been in the company, they went a day’s journey, and sought Him among their relatives and acquaintances.

 What a costly assumption!

-Similarly, there are many people in the world today moving towards eternity without Jesus Christ and sadly, without them knowing or realizing it, but supposing that Jesus Christ is with them.
-This is certainly a very costly assumption!
+Similarly, there are many people in the world today moving towards eternity without Jesus Christ and, sadly, without them knowing or realizing it, but supposing that Jesus Christ is with them.
+This is undoubtedly a very costly assumption!

-Surprisingly, for a whole day Jesus’ parents were so much engrossed and engulfed with other people and activities that they did not realize that Jesus was not actually travelling with them.
+Surprisingly, for a whole day, Jesus’ parents were so much engrossed and engulfed with other people and activities that they did not realize that Jesus was not traveling with them.

-It is quite possible to be completely devoted to vain religious activities, rules, rites or rituals and yet have no intimate, loving and eternal relationship with God through faith in the Lord Jesus Christ.
+You can be wholly devoted to vain religious activities, rules, rites, or rituals yet have no intimate, loving, and eternal relationship with God through faith in the Lord Jesus Christ.

 It is also quite possible to be so engrossed or preoccupied with working for the Lord to the extent that you no longer have the time for beholding the Lord’s glory in His Word and relishing the Lord’s presence in prayer (Luke 10:38-42).

-After going on a day journey without Jesus it eventually dawned upon Jesus’ parents that He was not with them in their journey.
-But, rather than turning back to seek for Jesus where they had left Him, they sought for Him among their relations, friends and acquaintances but could not find Him.
+After going on a day’s journey without Jesus, it eventually dawned upon Jesus’ parents that He was not with them in their journey.
+But rather than turning back to seek for Jesus where they had left Him, they sought for Him among their relations, friends, and acquaintances but could not find Him.

-Like Jesus’ parents, many religious people today are seeking for God and His salvation in wrong places.
+Like Jesus’ parents, many religious people today seek God and His salvation in the wrong places.
 You can never find salvation in any man, angel, institution, or religion.
-Salvation can only be found in Jesus Christ, who gave Himself as a sacrifice for the sins of the world at the cross.
+Salvation can only be found in Jesus Christ, who gave Himself as a sacrifice for the world’s sins at the cross.

 The Scripture amply states the truth that salvation is only in Christ Jesus.